Governors

 I have been a governor since 2004 and Chair for the last few years.
 This has allowed me to fulfil my love of helping children to learn and develop whilst having a hand in ensuring that an excellent education is available to all our local children.
 I hope to be involved with the school for many years to come.

-Clare Lodge - (Ex Officio) Headteacher
+Jodie Haynes - (Ex Officio) Acting Headteacher

-Tom Audley - Community governor and Vice Chair
+Tom Audley - Community Governor and Vice Chair

 I have lived in the in the local area my whole life except for when I went to University to study for a degree in Sport Science and Business.
 A couple of years later I went on to study for a Law degree.
 I qualified as a Solicitor in 2007 and practised Property Law and Private Client work for over 10 years.
 Whilst I currently still take on Locum work, I now run my own Personal Training Company and a Gardening Company.
 I like variety in my working life!